carsonoid/carson-anderson.com/content/talks/kubernetes-deconstructed/index.md

 toc: true
 ---

 This was my first talk for a large conference.
 It is nearly 5 years old now, but many of the key concepts still hold true.
-As of 2022 the core Iubernetes components have not radically changed and they still fit together the same way.
+As of 2022 the core Kubernetes components have not radically changed and they still fit together the same way.

 <!--more-->